bryancolin/ISDM-Group-1/Design Thinking.md

 ### Chief Technical Officers
 #### Point of View (POV) Statement
-The CTO, directed by the Health Minister, needs to ensure that the team develops the system to be able to effectively support the vaccination rollout.
+The CTO, directed by the Health Minister, needs to ensure that the team develops the system to be able to effectively support the vaccination rollout because it must be successul in order to accurately communicate vaccination information.
+This includes to both the end-users, being the public/patients, and those who will be affected by the system, being the healthcare workers.

 #### Empathy Maps
 ![alt text](https://github.com/bryancolin/ISDM-Group-1/blob/e9b1996583414dfff81bd23078974a9970d896bf/Images/Empathy%20Maps/Empathy%20Map%20for%20CTO%20&%20System%20Developers.png)

 #### Assumptions
-- The CTO is heavily invested in the development of the VMS, interacting heavily with the team to ensure the system communicates the goals set by the Health Minister.
+- The CTO is heavily invested in the development of the VMS, interacting heavily with the system development team to ensure the system communicates the goals set by the Health Minister.

 ## 2. Define
 After gathering user information and relevant data, it opens up a better exploration and understanding into the core problems identified by users.